apeskinian/p3_watch-o-matic/TESTING.md

 ## Known Issues

+### Deployment Terminal
+The clear() function only clears the first 24 lines in the deployment terminal on Heroku.

 ### Version Control
 I am aware that I have not been fully consistent in the appropriate format for my commit messages.
 Some have been over 50 characters and also not all have been written using the imperative mood.